Yashvant-Chhapwale-Course-Work/Python/README.md

 ---

 ## Day 5
+### Coding_Exercise-5
+ - Write A Program to create a `FizzBuzz-Game` which prints `Fizz` if number is divisible by 3, `Bizz` if number is divisible by 5 & `FizzBuzz` if number is divisible by both 3 and 5.
 ### Day-5_Project
- - Write A Program to create a `Rock-Paper-Scissors-Game` which also keeps track of Player's `Winning-Streak` & `Losing-Streak`.
+ - Write A Program to create a `Password-Generator` which takes `number-of-letter`, `number-of-digits` & `number-of-symbols` to be included in password, as input from User & genrates a Randomized String as Password, Accordingly.

 <div align = "center">
  _______________________________________________